meteor/postgres-packages/docs/index.md

 # Use PostgreSQL with Meteor

-Welcome to the first full-stack implementation of SQL for Meteor.
+This is the first preview of a possible implementation of full-stack SQL for Meteor.

 This is still a work in progress, and there is [a lot left to do](contribute.md), but we're really excited about what we have so far and wanted to share it.
 Some parts of the implementation are more reliable and stable than others, and we would love to have more help to add tests, detailed documentation, and new features.